MaysLastPlays-Ports/Flippy-og-Psych-Recreation/README.md

 ## Mods support
 * probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * comes with a mod organizing/disabling menu.

-## Atleast one change to every week:
-### week 1:
-  * new dad left sing sprite
-  * unused stage lights are now used
-### week 2:
-  * both bf and skid & pump does "hey!" animations
-  * thunders does a quick light flash and zooms the camera in slightly
-  * added a quick transition/cutscene to monster
-### week 3:
-  * bf does "hey!" during philly nice
-  * blammed has a cool new colors flash during that sick part of the song
-### week 4:
-  * better hair physics for mom/boyfriend (maybe even slightly better than week 7's :eyes:)
-  * henchmen die during all songs. yeah :(
-### week 5:
-  * bottom boppers and gf does "hey!" animations during cocoa and eggnog
-  * on winter horrorland, gf bops her head slower in some parts of the song.
-### week 6:
-  * on thorns, the hud is hidden during the cutscene
-  * also there's the background girls being spooky during the "hey!" parts of the instrumental

 ## Cool new chart editor changes and countless bug fixes
 ![](https://github.com/shadowmario/fnf-psychengine/blob/main/docs/img/chart.png?raw=true)